Shicheng-Guo/BIS180L_web/_posts/2019-05-23-RNAseq-Annotation.md

 ### Look for over-represented motifs

 I have written a function to wrap up the required code.
-Paste this into R to create the function
+Copy and paste this into R to create the function

 ```r
 #create a function to summarize the results and test for significance